The Autonomous Intelligent Systems group conducts research in the areas of cognitive robotics and computer vision.

 In the area of computer vision we investigate object categorization, object-class segmentation, semantic mapping, and action recognition.
 In particular, we focus on deep learning methods using hierarchical representations in neural networks or graphical models.

 One example for such a deep learning architecture is the neural abstraction pyramid, which resembles some aspects of the human visual system.
-This hierarchical recurrent artificial neural network can be trained to learn e.g. face detection and image reconstruction tasks.
+This hierarchical recurrent artificial neural network can be trained to learn e.g. face detection, image reconstruction tasks, and semantic segmentation.